Solid Modeling

-Solid modeling is the process of joining parts together in unique ways to form more complex shapes known as unions.
-You can perform three solid modeling operations using the tools within the Solid Modeling section of the Model tab:
+Solid modeling is the process of joining parts together in unique ways to form more complex shapes known as unions or intersections.
+You can perform four solid modeling operations using the tools within the Model tab.

 Unioning Parts